brejoc/retweeter/README.md

 To deploy retweeter on a Linux with Systemd, you can use the [`retweeter.service.example`](https://github.com/brejoc/retweeter/blob/master/retweeter.service.example).

+## Issues and Contributions

+If you've got problems or questions please don't hesitate to open an issue.
+If you'd like to improve something or found a bug and you want to fix it, just open a pull request.

 ## Misc

 This retweeter is a fork of https://github.com/campoy/justforfunc/tree/master/14-twitterbot